FelixEcker/Kommandant/README.md

 # Installation
 Installation is really simple, just move it to where you want to have it and execute it with `python3 __main__.py` or `./__main__.py`.

-You'll also have to enter your Standard directory in the config.py file, just place the path in the Variable `StandardDirectory`.
+You can set your Standard directory in the config.py file, just place the path in the Variable `StandardDirectory`, if you don't set it, your home directory will be used as your standard directory.

-You can set your username in the variable usrname in the config.py file, if you don't set it, your OS username will be used.
+You can set your username in the variable `usrname` in the config.py file, if you don't set it, your OS username will be used.

 # Requirements